Florida Workers' Compensation Overview

 Under Florida law, you are not paid for the first seven days of disability.
 However, if you lose time because your disability extends to over 21 days, you may be paid for the first seven days by the insurance company.

-You can receive temporary total, temporary partial disability payments, or a combination of the two benefits during the continuance of your disability for no more than a maximum of 104 weeks.
+The longest an injured worker can receive temporary compensation is 104 weeks.
+This includes temporary total, temporary partial disability payments, or a combination of the two benefits during the continuance of your disability .

 Can I Receive Social Security Benefits & Workers' Compensation Benefits at the Same Time?